 A log book system that may well finish off what's left of the trucking industry?

-Will the electronic logbook make the truck driver 'shortage' for carriers, an even bigger problem?
+Will this system make the truck driver shortage for carriers, an even bigger problem?

 The electronic log book or e-logs, are a hot topic of debate, with drivers and company owners.

 They are designed to accurately record what the truck does, 24/7!

 The standard style paper log book opens up the opportunity to falsify the driver's actions.
 However, this doesn't happen with these on-board recorders tracking the truck driver's every move.

 Accurate records of the truck's actions are very useful in a DOT inspection or for a carrier's safety audit.
 Often, truck inspection stations will keep records which carriers operate with the electronic log book method, and will usually waive these trucks on through the inspection station.

 But, hey.... that's their job, and that's why they get paid the big bucks!